PrestaShop/docs/src/content/1.7/modules/testing/ci-cd.md

 # CI/CD

+In the previous page we detailed some testing tools and how to execute them.
+Thay may be run locally, in order to check the code is fine before pushing it to a remote git repository, but they can also be automatically run by a dedicated test environment after each push.
+This can be useful to prevent code being pushed to production if one of your tools reports an issue you missed.

+Our modules are hosted on GitHub and GitLab repositories and each of them provide a solution for running these tests automatically.
+The following files allow the tools to run on both environments.

 ## GitHub

 This example is taken from the module `ps_checkout`.
 The latest version and more checks can be found in https://github.com/PrestaShopCorp/ps_checkout/tree/master/.github/workflows.